walterhiggins/WMPJS/book-outline.md

 A random number between 0 and 5 should be displayed.
 Try running the above command a couple of times.
 Each time you should see a different number returned.
 Remember, you can run the previous command quickly by typing / then pressing the UP Arrow key.

 Troubleshooting: If you don't see a number or if the /js var dice = require('dice') command didn't work (you saw an error), take a look at the Server console window to see what kind of error occurred.
 More than likely there was a typing error when entering the code.
-Double-check the code to make sure it's exactly the same as the code in @@listref{dice_v1.js}.
+Double-check the code to make sure it's exactly the same as the code in listing @@listref{dice_v1.js}.

 You may be wondering why we call the *roll* function the way we do, `dice.roll()` , why couldn't we just have used `roll()` ?
 We can't just call it like that would only work if the dice.js file was located in the *scriptcraft/plugins* folder.
 When we *require* a module, what we actually get back is an *Object*.
 An object remember is a special type of variable that can hold more than one value in what are called properties.
 So `require('dice')` actually returns an object - the `exports` object that we used inside the module itself to make public the *roll* function.
 When you call a function that's attached to an object you have to call it by putting the object name in front, then a full-stop, then the function name.
 So we say `console.log()` because `console` is an object, and `log()` is a function attached to the object.
 Similarly we say `dice.roll()` because `dice` is an object and `roll()` is the function attached to it.
 This can take a little getting used to but becomes second nature over time.